 Interesting article from Inc (Kevin Ryan, 5/12/17) about the NFL’s latest helmet safety efforts.
 Will be interesting to see how players, networks and advertisers react both publicly and behind-the-scenes.

 NFL games might sound a lot different this season.
 Seattle-based startup Vicis has been working since 2013 on a new type of football helmet that’s designed to yield on contact.
 The result is a thud sound, instead of the violent crack players and fans are used to hearing.
 The softer impact means less trauma to the head, and the theory is that this will reduce the likelihood of brain injuries or concussions.Outside of testing scenarios, Vicis’s helmet, called the Zero1, has yet to make its way onto the heads of NFL players–but that’s about to change.
-According to the company, 25 of the NFL’s 32 teams have purchased stockpiles of the helmet from Vicis to distribute to their players during practices this spring. can you buy Keppra in mexico
+According to the company, 25 of the NFL’s 32 teams have purchased stockpiles of the helmet from Vicis to distribute to their players during practices this spring. where to buy Keppra in the uk

 # # #